0xIrakli/ParticleSim/README.md

 Just launch the exe in the build/Release/ folder and drag your left mouse button in the window to attract the particles and right to repulse them.
 Press Space on keyboard to apply a force to each particle pointed to its origina position (just try its really cool).
 Press "A" on keyboard to take a screenshot.

 ## Variables
 Feel free to play around with the variables inside the code.
-"particleCount", "WIDTH" and "HEIGHT" are pretty important.
+If you want to do so just clone the repository, edit the variables and launch the build.bat file in the main directory. try the "particleCount", "WIDTH" and "HEIGHT" variables to get started.

 ## Video
 https://user-images.githubusercontent.com/79720793/202299091-83e42ffb-57cd-45b6-8a78-d36455758852.mp4